 Land Wars: A Conversation with Brian DeMare

 The Maoist land reform campaigns were an integral element in the Chinese Communist Party’s rise and subsequent ability to maintain power.
-In Land Wars, Brian DeMare weaves together historical and narrative accounts, providing a detailed picture of how the land reforms shaped the lives of those involved, as well as communist rule in China.
+In Land Wars: The Story of China’s Agrarian Revolution (Stanford University Press 2019), Brian DeMare weaves together historical and narrative accounts, providing a detailed picture of how the land reforms shaped the lives of those involved, as well as communist rule in China.

 Nicholas Loubere: Maoist land reforms did not happen in a void.
 Can you tell us about the agrarian revolution’s historical antecedents and the ways in which the Chinese Communist Party portrayed the movement as it was occurring?